daq-tools/kotori/doc/source/setup/sandbox.rst

 Introduction
 ============

-We're happy you reached this point.
-You mean it.
+We are happy you reached this point of the documentation.
+This will probably mean you want to setup a development sandbox in order to hack on the source code.
+We appreciate that, you mean it.
 Let's go.

 Prerequisites
 =============
 You will need InfluxDB_, Grafana_, Mosquitto_ and optionally MongoDB_.

 For installing them on your workstation, you might want to have a look at the :ref:`setup-docker`.

 When running Linux, you might just want to install the infrastructure on your local workstation natively like :ref:`setup-debian`.

 Environment